GuilhermeLopesBertacini/GuilhermeLopesBertacini/README.md

-## Hi there 👋

 ## 👋 Hi there, I’m Guilherme!

 🎓 **Computer Science Student** | 3rd Term

-💻 **Machine Learning Engineer** with experience in Python, data preprocessing, model training, and evaluation using frameworks
+💻 **Machine Learning Engineer** with experience in Python, data preprocessing, model training, evaluation and Back-end

 🌍 Passionate about exploring new cultures and sharing knowledge